mrwweb/hybrid-starter-theme/README.md

 A theme supporting the block editor based on [_s](https://github.com/Automattic/_s/) but with a _tremendous_ number of changes 😃.

+## See Also

+There are other `README.md` files in this theme in specific folders where explanations of rationale and structure are useful. e.g. `src/scss/blocks/` describes when to make a partial for a block and when to compile it into the main sheet

 ## Quick Start

 Clone or download this repository, change its name to something else, and then you'll need to do a six-step find and replace on the name in all the templates.